GulgDev/SigmaScript/README.md

 Struct lib allows you to create and modify structures.
 Use `struct` to create a new struct.
 Use `struct_get` and `struct_set` to get/set fields of a structure.

 #### Array
 Array lib allows you to create and modify arrays.
 Use `array` to create a new array.
 Use `array_add` and `array_remove` to add/remove elements of array.
 Use `array_at` to access elements of array.
+Use `array_set` to modify elements of array.
 Use `array_length` to get length of array.
 Use `array_find` to find index of specific element in array.

 #### Math
 Math lib allows you to use math functions.
 It supports `sqrt`, `sin`, `cos`, `tan`, `asin`, `acos`, `atan`, `exp`, `random`, `randint`.